jazeee/java-ddp-client/README.md

 Meteor.js Java DDP Client
 =========================

+**NOTE**: This package is still in development.
+I am working on some ideas to make it more asynchronous, and adding some architectural elements.
+I'll likely add breaking changes, so be aware.

 Origins/Acknowledgements
 ------------------------
 This is a fork and significant rewrite out of [Key Yee's DDP Client](https://github.com/kenyee/java-ddp-client),